11 Women On The One Expense They Should Give Up But Can’t

 Even if they improve our lives in other, non-direct ways, these little spends can feel more frivolous than ever during tricky economic times.
 And it's hard not to feel guilty about them.

-We spoke to 11 women in our Money Diaries Facebook group about the expenses they figure they should probably let go of but haven't got around to.
+We spoke to 11 women about the expenses they figure they should probably let go of but haven't got around to.
 Yet.